justinandronicos/scrape-and-dash/README.md

 A *BrandUrlDict* table is used to store a JSON of Brand:URL key-value pairs used by product spiders to store brands.
 A *price file info* table is used to store file related information for the base website to only update the tables when the file has been updated.
-A *users* table is also used to store created users for authentication purposes.
+A *RegisteredUser* table is also used to store created users for authentication purposes.

 ## Deployment